Where can I find information on experimental results from squirt-testing robots?

 The problem with a non-human, extremely-firm robot grip is that it can add significant effective weight to the cue.
 If the grip is totally rigid, the weight of the machine’s “hand” and “arm” completely add to the weight of the cue.
 For example, if you put an 18 oz cue in a rigid machine grip, and the weight of the machine’s “grip” is 20 oz, the cue will act like a 38 oz cue!
 The result of this is that the CB will not leave fast enough to clear the tip with an off-center hit.
 The tip will either remain in contact with the CB or catch up after initial contact, creating either a push or double hit.
 The hit will look and sound normal, but the CB will have more squirt (CB deflection) … sometimes a lot more (as if there where a miscue).
 For more info, see the maximum sidespin resource page.
 Lot’s of care must be taken when using a machine to test and characterize cues that will be used by non-machine humans.

 If you don’t have access to a robotic squirt-testing machine, decent results can be obtained with careful experiments with human shooters.
-The following videos recommend procedures for how to do this:
+The following videos recommend and demonstrate procedures for how to do this:

 For more info, see: “Cue Tip Squirt Testing” (BD, June, 2014) and “The Carbon Fiber Shaft Craze” (BD, December, 2019).
 The best way to test and compare cues or shafts is to measure the natural pivot length.